EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ### Frameworks for Python

-Because Python is not installed in browsers, **current web development using Python is mainly focused on the Backend part**, where we have quite mature solutions like [Django, with its advantages and disadvantages](/blog/why-should-you-use-django-framework/), or Flask and some more modern ones like the very fast [FastAPI web development framework](/blog/fastapi-tutorial-the-best-python-framework/), about which I wrote a post before.
+Because Python is not installed in browsers, **current web development using Python is mainly focused on the Backend part**, where we have quite mature solutions like [Django, with its advantages and disadvantages](/blog/why-should-you-use-django-framework/), or Flask and some more modern ones like the fast-growing in popularity, [FastAPI web development framework](/blog/fastapi-tutorial-the-best-python-framework/), about which I wrote a post before.

 ![Python web development frameworks](images/python-frameworks.jpg)